ashkanmy/Remote-Sensing/README.md

 </p>
 (Left) The OGVI band color coded.
 (Right) The same band after performing histogram equalization.
 The image is sensed around May 2016 at the time when the reasning season just ended.
 This means, the area is being most probably observed raining during past raining season November to April 2016.
-The more blue, means the more vegetation textre is observed. the higher is the .
+The more blue, means the more vegetation texture is observed. the higher is the .

 # References